dmcginley/blog_django_bootstrap5_project4/README.md

 	Acceptance criteria:

-	1. Given that I'm the admin, when I login to the site then I'm able to see the the *Admin Panel* link in the dropdown menu.
+	1. Given that I'm the admin, when I login to the site then I'm able to see the the *Admin Panel* link in the drop-down menu.

+&nbsp;

+* "As a admin, I want the same rich text editor as on the blog so that I can create posts in the same way as the users, from the admin panel"

+	Acceptance criteria:

+	1. Given that I'm the admin, when I login to the admin panel to edit or create a post or comment, I can see the same editor there with all the same functionality.

 &nbsp;

 #### Unregistered user